kingwongf/kingwongf.github.io/_posts/2020-06-09-your-filename.md

 We see Soft-DTW prediction has the best fit, more importantly, DILATE and Soft-DTW outperformed MSE as they correctly predicted price trended upward and dropped as oppose to MSE predicting a fall and a rise later.

+So far we have 6 variations of the model
+#### Labelling
+1. Trend Labelling
+2. Volatility-adjusted Returns
+3. Smooth Returns

+#### Features
+1. FFD Log prices with the paper's features
+2. Log prices with the paper's features
+3. Raw prices with the paper's features

+To keep it simple, I built a sklearn pipeline consists of a Standard Scalar, an OneHot Encoder for sector information